 In 2016, Veet launched its “Girls on the Go” campaign across digital media and television.
 They were, however, quite impressed by the digital media results, whereby the company saw its annual sales grow by 22%.
 Despite the positive results, the brand decided to run a second engagement to achieve even better results.

 Veet specifically wanted to know how effective its Facebook ads are at increasing in-store sales.
 In addition, it was able to determine the number of people reached and the frequency of a positive return on investment.
-After four weeks of their Facebook advertising campaign, Veet India saw their in-store sales rise by 11%.
+After four weeks of its Facebook advertising campaign, Veet India saw its in-store sales rise by 11%.

 How did they do it?